 The Council agreed in September 2019 to enter into a Service Level Agreement with Wrexham County Borough Council to provide and install a CCTV camera in the sunken gardens at Maesydre off Park Avenue Wrexham linked to the Main Police Control Room following consultation by the Acton Police Officers (Minute 120.3 January 2020 refers).
-The CCTV became operational part way through 2020/21 and the SLA invoice costs were £1,990.00.
+The CCTV became operational part way through 2020/21 and the Camera was moved during 2023/24 to its current position on Penymaes Avenue.